crgc/limitr/README.md

 limitr instances can be configured to apply rate-limits, ignore certain requests or identify clients by a given field on the `req` object.
 For instance, you might want to increase the rate-limit for the resources that are not subject to much traffic, and decrease it for the ones that are.

+The following example sets up a limitr instance that rate-limits at ten requests per second.
+It uses the client's IP to identify requests, and ignores (i.e., doesn't rate-limit) requests coming from `127.0.0.1`.

 ```javascript
 var config = {
   limit: 10,